-The NSX control plane runs in the NSX Controller cluster.
-NSX Controller is an advanced distributed state management system that provides control plane functions for NSX logical switching and routing functions.
+The control plane runs in the NSX Controller cluster.
+The NSX Controller is an advanced distributed state management system that provides control plane functions for logical switching and routing functions.
 It is the central control point for all logical switches within a network and maintains information about all hosts, logical switches (VXLANs), and distributed logical routers.

-The controller cluster is responsible for managing the distributed switching and routing modules in the hypervisors.
+The NSX Controller cluster is responsible for managing the distributed switching and routing modules in the hypervisors.
 The controller does not have any dataplane traffic passing through it.
 Controller nodes are deployed in a cluster of three members to enable high-availability and scale.
 Any failure of the controller nodes does not impact any data-plane traffic.

 The three NSX Controller nodes form a control cluster.
 The controller cluster requires a quorum (also called a majority) in order to avoid a "split-brain scenario."
 In a split-brain scenario, data inconsistencies originate from the maintenance of two separate data sets that overlap.
 The inconsistencies can be caused by failure conditions and data synchronization issues.
 Having three controller nodes ensures data redundancy in case of failure of one NSX Controller node.